BLOG

 I was more amused than amazed.
 I relented to his demand, finally.
 He took the water bottle and walked away without saying a word.
 It appeared to me that he was probably testing me in a very mysterious way.

-“It is better to pray sincerely and to please God by helping the poor than to be rich and dishonest.
-It is better to give to the poor than to store up gold.
+“It is better to give to the poor than to store up gold.
 Such generosity will save you from death and will wash away all your sins.
 Those who give to the poor will live full lives, but those who live a life of sin and wickedness are their own worst enemies.”
 (Tobit 12: 8-10)

 God blesses those who come to the aid of the poor and rebukes those who turn away from them: “Give to him who begs from you, do not refuse him who would borrow from you.”
 (Catechism of the Catholic Church: 2443)